*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 The advantage of buying audiobooks through Chirp Books is you own them forever, and you can take as long as you wish to finish reading them.

-You CAN Save Money with Audible
+How to Save Money Using Audible

 Before I wrap this up, I must mention that I’m not saying not to use Audible if you want to.
 It can still be a good deal.
 A monthly subscription to Audible that includes one audiobook costs $14.95.
 This is already cheaper than regularly priced audiobooks, but you can save more if you take advantage of their promotions.